Geoffrey Robertson: Legal career

 On 28 January 2015 he represented Armenia with barrister Amal Clooney at the European Court of Human Rights (ECHR) in the Perinçek v.
 Switzerland case.
 He called Doğu Perinçek a "vexatious litigant pest" at the ECHR hearing.

 From 2016, Robertson has been representing former Brazilian president Lula da Silva with appeals to the United Nations Human Rights Committee regarding Lula's treatment by the Brazilian justice system.

 Robertson is a patron of the Media Legal Defence Initiative.

 Media career

 Since 11 March 1984, often with long intervals in between, Robertson has hosted the Australian television series Geoffrey Robertson's Hypotheticals on ABC TV.
 These shows invite notable people, often including former and current political leaders, to discuss contemporary issues by assuming imagined identities in hypothetical situations.
 Robertson published printed collections of these in 1986 and 1991.
 In 2022, the Hypothetical "All at Sea" was staged at the Darling Harbour Theatre in Sydney and later broadcast by Radio National.
 Further stage shows were presented around Australia in 2024.

 He speaks at public events including many literary festivals.
 In 2009 he spoke at the Ideas Festival in Brisbane, Australia.
-Robertson appeared several times on the Australian panel discussion program Q+A, first in 2010 on a special program from the Festival of Dangerous Ideas.
+Robertson appeared several times on the Australian panel discussion program Q+A, firstly in 2010 on a special program from the Festival of Dangerous Ideas.